Presenter: James L. Coyle, PhD, CCC-SLP, BCS-S, ASHA Fellow

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"I benefited from review of the anatomical structures visible via MBS images.
+"I benefited from the review of the anatomical structures visible via MBS images.
 I liked the various examples of each PAS score."
 M.M.
-(May.
-2023)
+(May 2023)

 "Anatomy and landmarks were beneficial!
 I liked learning how to comprehensively use the PAS score."
 R.P.
 (Apr.
 2023)